Emperor penguin: Predators

 The emperor penguin's predators include birds and aquatic mammals.
 Southern giant petrels (Macronectes giganteus) are the predominant land predator of chicks, responsible for over one-third of chick deaths in some colonies; they also scavenge dead penguins.
 The south polar skua (Stercorarius maccormicki) mainly scavenges for dead chicks, as the live chicks are usually too large to be attacked by the time of its annual arrival in the colony.
 Occasionally, a parent may attempt to defend its chick from attack, although it may be more passive if the chick is weak or sickly.

-The only known predators thought to attack healthy adults, and who attack emperor penguins in the water, are both mammals.
-The first is the leopard seal (Hydrurga leptonyx), which takes adult birds and fledglings soon after they enter the water.
-Orcas (Orcinus orca), mostly take adult birds, although they will attack penguins of any age in or near water.
+The only known predators known to attack healthy adults, and which attack emperor penguins in the ocean, are the leopard seal (Hydrurga leptonyx), which takes adult birds and fledglings soon after they enter the water.
+Orcas (Orcinus orca) mostly take adult birds at sea, although they will attack penguins of any age in or near water.